+9. Surrounding land uses and setting:

+Scattered single-family dwellings, large agricultural parcels and dairies in all directions; poultry farm and the San Joaquin River to the southwest; and the County of Merced to the south.

+Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.):

+Regional Water Quality Control Board; San Joaquin Valley Air Pollution Control District; Stanislaus County Department of Public Works; Stanislaus County Department of Environmental Resources.

+11. Attachments:

-9. Surrounding land uses and setting: Scattered single-family dwellings, large agricultural parcels and dairies in all directions; poultry farm and the San Joaquin River to the southwest; and the County of Merced to the south.
-10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.): Regional Water Quality Control Board; San Joaquin Valley Air Pollution Control District; Stanislaus County Department of Public Works; Stanislaus County Department of Environmental Resources.
-11. Attachments: Appendix E - Mitigation Monitoring and Reporting Program for the Aemetis Biogas Pipeline Project from the Aemetis Biogas LLC Dairy Biogas Cluster Supplemental Initial Study and Mitigated Negative Declaration, dated July,
+Appendix E - Mitigation Monitoring and Reporting Program for the Aemetis Biogas Pipeline Project from the Aemetis Biogas LLC Dairy Biogas Cluster Supplemental Initial Study and Mitigated Negative Declaration, dated July, 2023.

-ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED:

-The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages.

-□Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources □ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality Land Use / Planning ☐ Mineral Resources □ Noise □ Population / Housing ☐ Public Services □ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems □ Wildfire ☐ Mandatory Findings of Significance

-DETERMINATION: (To be completed by the Lead Agency) On the basis of this initial evaluation:

-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.

-I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+ENTIALLY AFFECTED: ed below would be potentially affected icant Impact" as indicated by the checkl □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance I find that although the protection by the project proponent I find that the propose ENVIRONMENTAL IMPACE I find that the proposed unless mitigated" impact an earlier document pursue measures based on the exercise REPORT is required, but I find that although the proposed unless mitigated impact an earlier document pursue measures based on the exercise potentially significant exercise DECLARATION pursuant that earlier EIR or NEG on: I project COULD NOT have a significate of the project could have a significate of the project could have a significant in this case because revisions in the project MAY have a significant of the project of the project MAY have a significant of the project MAY have a significant of the project MAY have a significant of the project at effect on the environment, there will roject have been made by or agreed to DN will be prepared. effect on the environment, and an earlier and an effect on the environment, and an earlier EIR or NEGATIVE been avoided or mitigated pursuant to Signature on File.
+Prepared by Emily DeAnda, Assistar 12/29/2023 nt Planner Date

-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

-12/29/2024 Date